-- 10. Verify that a position function of the form $x(t) = A\cos(\omega t + \phi)$ is in agreement with a 2nd-Law equation of the form $a_x(t) = -Cx(t)$ , provided that $\omega = \sqrt{C}$ (our C = K/m). - a.
+- 10. Follow the steps below to verify that the function $x(t) = A\cos(\omega t + \phi)$ is, in fact, a solution of the differential equation $-Cx(t) = a_x(t)$, provided that $\omega = \sqrt{C}$. - a.
 Write the first time derivative of x(t) (i.e. the x-velocity equation). - b.
 Write the second time derivative of x(t) (i.e. the x-acceleration equation). - c.
-Plug the position and acceleration equations into $a_x(t) = -Cx(t)$ , and then simplify as much as possible.
+Plug the position and acceleration equations into the differential equation, and simplify as much as possible.
 Is the claim correct? - 11.
-The position-vs.-time graph shown below can be written in the form $x(t) = Acos(\omega t + \phi)$ .
-Such a motion is called simple harmonic motion.
-Each tick on the time axis is one-half a period (i.e. half the time for one complete cycle). - a.
-What must be the value of $\phi$ ?
-Let $|\phi|$ be as small as possible.
-Show your work.
-Note: $\phi$ is called the "phase constant". - b.
+The position-versus-time graph shown is for a particle in simple harmonic motion.
+Assume x(t) is written in terms of a cosine function with a phase constant.
+Each tick on the time axis is one-half a period. - a.
+What is the phase constant φ ?
+Choose a number with the smallest possible absolute value.
+Explain how you determined it. - b.
 Draw the corresponding velocity and acceleration graphs. - c.
-When x is less than zero, is $a_x$ ever less than zero?
+When x is less than zero, is a_x ever less than zero?
 If so, at which points in the cycle? - d.
-Can you make a general conclusion about the relationship between the signs of x and of $a_x$ ? - e.
-When x is greater than zero, is $v_x$ ever greater than zero?
+Can you make a general conclusion about the relationship between the signs of x and of a_x ? - e.
+When x is greater than zero, is v_x ever greater than zero?
 Describe the motion of the oscillator while x is greater than zero.